 What about bike tours?

 Explore the city with a knowledgable, local guide can be more enlightening than exploring alone.
-There are a few great bike tours available in Copenhagen, including this three-hour group tour and this awesome private tour (minimum four participants).
+There are a few great bike tours available in Copenhagen, including this two-hour group tour and this awesome private tour (minimum four participants).

 Other types of bike to rent in Copenhagen